Normal wear and tear is one of the most important concepts in New Jersey security deposit law.

 - shows you are prepared to escalate if needed

-That is what typically moves the situation forward.
+This is what typically moves the situation forward.

 If You Want a Structured Shortcut